-Last month, the European Parliament voted in favour of Article 13 (or the European Union Directive on Copyright in the Digital Single Market, to use its full name).
+Last month, the European Parliament voted in favour of Article 13.
+Its full names is the European Union Directive on Copyright in the Digital Single Market.
 EU member states (including the UK) now have two years to implement the rules.

 What are the changes?